Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Density distributions

-Figure~\ref{fig:Pb208_rho_ch} displays the charge density distribution for $^{208}$Pb compared to two-point Fermi and three-point Gaussian parametrizations~\cite{DeJager1974ADNDT} as well as the compiled data from Frois and Papanicolas~\cite{Frois1987}.
-The model-space convergence uncertainties remain moderate and overall the reproduction of experiment is very good.
+Figure~\ref{fig:Pb208_rho_ch} displays the charge density distribution for $^{208}$Pb compared to two-point Fermi and three-point Gaussian parametrizations~\cite{DeJager1974ADNDT}, as well as the compiled data from Frois and Papanicolas~\cite{Frois1987} and analysis with uncertainty quantification by No\"el et al.~\cite{Noel2024,Noel2026}.
+The model-space convergence uncertainties remain moderate, and overall the reproduction of experiment is very good.
 Our novel 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5) interactions display very similar results, while $\Delta$NNLO$_\mathrm{GO}$ yields a slightly too compressed density with a stronger shoulder at larger distances.
 Note that convergence with model space cannot be obtained for the NNLOsat interaction for such heavy nuclei.
-Overall these results demonstrate the ability of chiral low-resolution interactions to reproduce density distributions over the whole nuclear chart and serve as valuable guidance for experimental campaigns.
+Overall, these results demonstrate the ability of chiral low-resolution interactions to reproduce density distributions over the whole nuclear chart and can provide valuable information for experiments.